 Super Majority Approval Requirements.
 The Delaware General Corporation Law generally provides that the affirmative vote of a majority of the shares entitled to vote on any matter is required to amend a corporation's certificate of incorporation or bylaws, unless either a corporation's certificate of incorporation or bylaws requires a greater percentage.
 A majority vote of our board of directors or the affirmative vote of holders of at least 75% of the total votes of the outstanding shares of capital stock of the Company entitled to vote with respect thereto, voting together as a single class, will be required to amend, alter, change or repeal our amended and restated certificate of incorporation.
-In addition, the affirmative vote of the holders of at least 75% of the total votes of the outstanding shares of capital stock of the Company entitled to vote with respect thereto, voting together as a single class, will be required to amend, alter, change or repeal our amended and restated certificate of incorporations in our certificate of incorporation relating to amendments to our amended and restated certificate of incorporation and amended and restated bylaws and as described in the sections titled "Action by Written Consent; Special Meetings of Stockholders," "Classified Board" and "Removal of Directors" above.
-This requirement of a supermajority vote to approve amendments to our amended and restated bylaws and amended and restated certificate of incorporation to exercise veto power over any such amendments.
+In addition, the affirmative vote of the holders of at least 75% of the total votes of the outstanding shares of capital stock of the Company entitled to vote with respect thereto, voting together as a single class, will be required to amend, alter, change or repeal, or to adopt any provisions inconsistent with, any of the provisions in our certificate of incorporation relating to amendments to our amended and restated certificate of incorporation and amended and restated bylaws and as described in the sections titled "Action by Written Consent; Special Meetings of Stockholders," "Classified Board" and "Removal of Directors" above.
+This requirement of a supermajority vote to approve amendments to our amended and restated bylaws and amended and restated certificate of incorporation could enable a minority of our stockholders to exercise veto power over any such amendments.